nmielnik/notes/technical/medium-editor/talk-09-20-2018/README.md

 # Open-Source
 * Wanted to tap into open source community
-* People knew better than us, and wanted help with maintaining it long term
+* Other people knew text editing better than we did
+* Wanted help from others with maintaining it long term (who wouldn't want that?)